hibernate/hibernate-reactive/README.md

 Instead, use `@OneToMany(mappedBy=...)` together with `@ManyToOne` for all associations.

+### Schema export

+Automatic update or validation of an existing database schema requires use of JDBC.

 #### Caching

 You should not use Hibernate Reactive with a second-level cache